ivanm/nft-autotool/README.md

 A string containing the name of your collection.

+``maxNumber``

+The number of images to be generated.

 ``dnaLayerIds``
- a

 An Array with the layer indexes that will be used for uniqueness (Check DNA Section).

+``extractDimensions``

+An object containing the dimensions to extract when composing the final image.
+Full Documentation: https://sharp.pixelplumbing.com/api-resize#extract

 ``layers``

 An Array of each layer, the label you define here is used for naming the folder names in `config/images`.
-For convenience metadata is split into different folders like `data/head.js`, each file representing a the properties of the trait (Check Traits Section), for example:
+For convenience metadata is split into different folders like `data/head.js`, each file representing a the properties of the trait (Check Traits Section).
+For example:

 ```
   const { head } = require("./data/head.js");